-50 https://edocs.dhs.state.mn.us/lfserver/Public/DHS-6810B-ENG
+46 https://edocs.dhs.state.mn.us/lfserver/Public/DHS-6810B-ENG

 - The number of students experiencing restrictive procedures varies each year.
 Reporting by number of incidents alone does not accurately reflect performance.
 A secondary measure of a rate per student is being added to allow for fluctuations in the total number of students experiencing restrictive procedures. - MDE and school districts provided training to staff to assure common definitions were used to make reporting more consistent.
 During this training it became evident that there were different definitions of reporting across school districts and across the State.
-MDE continues to work toward ensuring the accuracy of reporting.
-In order to better measure progress, a new baseline has been established using the common definitions for reporting during the 2015-2016 school year.
-Annual targets are being adjusted accordingly. - There is funding to support actions related to the current goals.
+MDE continues to work toward ensuring the accuracy of reporting. - There is funding to support actions related to the current goals.